Analysis¶

 Benchmark¶

-- Benchmark can be easily set for the entire portfolio.
+- The benchmark can now be easily set for your entire portfolio.

 Compare Microsoft to S&P 500